Dubeman/Dubeman.github.io/README.md

 #### Multifaceted Analysis
 Recognizing the multifactorial nature of the challenge, I experimented with various preprocessing techniques—Stemming, Lemmatization, Word2Vec—analyzing their impact on overall model performance.

+### Twitter Sentiment Analysis to gauge Vaccination reception during COVID-19

+In the dynamic landscape of the COVID-19 pandemic, we undertook a Twitter Sentiment Analysis project to gauge public sentiment regarding vaccinations during December 2021.
+Leveraging the Twitter REST API, our goal was to distill valuable insights for health authorities, aiding vaccination campaigns and safety measures.

+#### Insights from Tweets:

+Gathered and cleaned Twitter data to grasp public sentiment around COVID-19 vaccinations.
+Applied machine learning models (Logistic Regression, Naive Bayes, SVMs) to quantify sentiments.
+Mapped sentiment trends on interactive maps, offering health authorities a geographical view of public feelings.

+#### Actionable Findings:

+Extracted practical insights to guide vaccination campaigns and enhance safety measures.
+Health authorities can use sentiment analysis to adapt strategies based on real-time public reactions.

+#### User-Friendly Maps:

+Simplified complex sentiment data into easy-to-understand maps for the public.
+These intuitive visuals made intricate information accessible to a wider audience.